Dalmatia Tower: Technical information

-Dalmatia Tower is ranked 1st by height in Croatia.
+Dalmatia Tower is ranked 1st by height in Croatia, surpassing Strojarska Business Center in Zagreb.
 It is 112 meters (367 feet) tall, and has 27 floors.

-There is a 22 m steel mast on the roof, which increases the height of the tower to 135 meters (443 feet).
+There is a 22 m antenna on the roof, which increases the height of the tower to 135 meters (443 feet).
 There are five underground levels, used for parking spaces.

 The building is served by eight elevators.
-Four elevators serve floors 3 to 15 where the office space is located and the remaining four elevators serve floors 1, 2 and 16 to 27.
-This space is occupied by AC Hotels by Marriott hotel, with the restaurant occupying the first floor, the congress centre occupying the second floor, spa, pool and fitness occupying the 16th floor and the rest being used by the hotel rooms.
+Four elevators serve floors 3 to 15 where the office space is located and the remaining four elevators serve floors 1, 2 and 16 to 27, which is occupied by AC Hotels by Marriott hotel, with the restaurant occupying the first floor, the congress centre occupying the second floor, spa, pool and fitness occupying the 16th floor and the rest being used by the hotel rooms.